-Oracle will not support customers running Oracle RAC on VMware, for reasons that many say are political and technically
+Oracle will not support customers running Oracle RAC on VMware, for reasons that many say are political and technically outdated.

 The software company’s reasoning behind the position is largely nonexistent.
 According to an unofficial Oracle site, Oracle RAC on VMware is supported in “only very specific circumstances.”
 Meanwhile, the My Oracle Support metalink on VMware indicates that Oracle RAC is not supported on VMware at all.
 Oracle did not answer requests for comment on this story.